Holden Caulfield: Caulfield family in other works

 character) might have been the same person, but simply renamed in a later work.

-In "The Stranger", published in Collier's December 1, 1945, Babe Gladwaller and his sister Mattie (a proto-type for Phoebe) visit Vincent Caulfield's former girlfriend, now married, to tell her about his death and deliver a poem he wrote about her.
+In "The Stranger", published in Collier's December 1, 1945, Babe Gladwaller and his sister Mattie (a prototype for Phoebe) visit Vincent Caulfield's former girlfriend, now married, to tell her about his death and deliver a poem he wrote about her.

 Cultural impact

 Holden Caulfield is one of the most enduring characters in 20th-century American fiction.
 It has been suggested that Salinger himself related so closely to Holden that he was protective of the character.
 This was the reason he was unwilling to allow filming of the book or use of the character by other writers.

+John Lennon's assassin, Mark David Chapman was inspired by Caulfield.

 Green Day wrote a song titled "Who Wrote Holden Caulfield?" for their second studio album, Kerplunk (1991) after lead singer and guitarist Billie Joe Armstrong read The Catcher in the Rye.
 Initially, he gave up on reading it after dropping out from Pinole Valley High School when he was 18 years old.